 Colorado students make gains, but achievement gaps by race, income "persistent and troubling"; plus girls struggled more

-On Thursday, the state released the results of spring 2022 K-12 achievement tests and the results are mixed - suggesting that where students were developmentally when their learning was disrupted by the Covid pandemic may play a role in how well they're succeeding academically today.
+Colorado state officials on Thursday morning released the results of spring 2023 K-12 achievement tests and the results are mixed -- suggesting that where students were developmentally when their learning was disrupted by the COVID pandemic may play a role in how well they're succeeding academically today.

 The CMAS tests students in grades 3-8, finding that across the state 43.7% of students are proficient in English Language Arts and 32.9% are proficient in mathematics.